mihailod/chipmachine/README.md

 While ensuring the player runs on modern Apple hardware, my passion for it has expanded its compatibility and scale:

-* 50+ Plugins: Supporting over 300 retro and chip music formats
+* ~60 plugins supporting ~350 music formats
-* Massive Index: Currently approaching 600,000 indexed items
+* ~600,000 indexed songs

-The Roadmap

-The mission statement: implement every viable format and index every known retro/chip music database in existence.
+**The mission statement: support every single format and index all retro/chip music databases.**

-Despite the massive expansion under the hood, the core experience remains untouched: instant, incremental autocomplete search across the entire global library, delivering zero-latency playback from a single, unified interface.
+Despite the massive expansion under the hood, the core experience remains untouched: instant, incremental autocomplete search across the entire global library, delivering instant zero-latency (for cached songs) playback from a single, simple, unified interface.

 **(Screenshots might show features from dev in progress (not released) code.)**
 [![Screenshot](data/misc/amegas.png)](https://www.youtube.com/watch?v=Akn8Grtb9QY)